minhvuong1/2048/README.md

 # 2048
-2048 is a single player sliding block puzzle game.
+2048 is a single player sliding block puzzle game, built with HTML/CSS and Javascript.

 Try it out here: